| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 Specify how to assign |

-If groups
+If groups is NULL, uses createDataPartition.

-Otherwise, uses create_grouped_data_partition()
+Otherwise, uses create_grouped_data_partition().

 Set the seed prior to calling this function if you would like your data partitions to be reproducible (recommended).